Bioconductor/BioC2023/content/sponsors.md

 Three levels of sponsorship are available.
 Sponsors of all levels may present a poster highlighting the scientific interests of their organization in the poster sessions.

-**Platinum: $10,000 USD**
+**Platinum: $15,000 USD**

-- Poster session will be named after these donors.
-- Highest recognition, using your logo, in the online and print promotional and scheduling material.
+- Highest recognition, using your logo on the website and in all promotional and scheduling material.
-- Up to 8 free registrations.
+- Up to 8 free registrations (2 in-person and 6 virtual).
-- A thank-you tweet including your preferred Twitter handle.
+- Platinum-level promotion of your company on our social media platforms leading up to and during the conference.
 - A virtual booth on the conference platform with the ability to set up live Q&A times and one-on-one meetings with attendees.
-- A virtual table during the poster session and social hours*
+- A live table during the poster session.
+- You can choose to sponsor a poster session, a career event, a social and networking event, catering, online outreach or support diversity and inclusion by funding travel scholarships.
+- Invitation to speakers dinner for the 2 in-person attendees.

-**Gold: $5,000 USD**
+**Gold: $7,500 USD**

-- Top recognition, using your logo, in the online and print conference promotional and scheduling material.
+- Top recognition, using your logo on the website and in all promotional and scheduling material.
-- Up to 5 free registrations.
+- Up to 5 free registrations (1 in-person and 4 virtual).
-- A thank-you tweet including your preferred Twitter handle.
+- Gold-level promotion of your company on our social media platforms leading up to and during the conference.
 - A virtual booth on the conference platform with the ability to set up live Q&A times and one-on-one meetings with attendees.
-- A virtual table during the poster session and social hours*
+- A live table during the poster session.

-**Silver: $1,000 USD**
+**Silver: $2,000 USD**

-- Sponsor names will be listed in the online and print promotional and scheduling material.
+- Sponsor names using your logo on the website and in all promotional and scheduling material.
-- Academic discount on 2 registrations.
+- Academic instead of industry fee for 2 in-person registrations, or 2 free virtual registrations.
 - A thank-you tweet including your preferred Twitter handle.

-* Bioconductor will follow local and state guidelines and will only host in-person events if it is safe to do so.
+Bioconductor will follow local and state guidelines and will only host in-person events if it is safe to do so.

 ***